rinebergc/raspi-bridge/README.md

+THIS IS A WORK IN PROGRESS, AS IS IT WILL LIKELY FAIL TO RUN.

 raspberry pi 4 wireless bridge setup script

 1. execute "sudo raspi-config", configure your pi's wireless settings and localization options, and reboot